xcela/Exocore/_notes/changing themes.md

 Themes are located in `_sass/themes/`.
 You can create your own theme with standard css and following the same file naming conventions, or modify the existing themes as needed.

-Note, if there is an error in the css the site will fail to build and not be updated.
+article, if there is an error in the css the site will fail to build and not be updated.
 You can goto your netlify dashboard and see the deploy log.
 There will be a `conversion error` that will usually point to the line in the code that failed for troubleshooting.